snozbot/fungus/Docs/command_ref/variable_commands.md

 Property | Type | Description
  --- | --- | ---
-Variable | Fungus.FloatVariable | The variable whos value will be set Min Value | Fungus.FloatData | Minimum value for random range Max Value | Fungus.FloatData | Maximum value for random range
+Variable | Fungus.Variables.FloatVariable | The variable whos value will be set Min Value | Fungus.Variables.FloatData | Minimum value for random range Max Value | Fungus.Variables.FloatData | Maximum value for random range

 ## Random Integer
 Sets an integer variable to a random value in the defined range.

 Property | Type | Description
  --- | --- | ---
-Variable | Fungus.IntegerVariable | The variable whos value will be set Min Value | Fungus.IntegerData | Minimum value for random range Max Value | Fungus.IntegerData | Maximum value for random range
+Variable | Fungus.Variables.IntegerVariable | The variable whos value will be set Min Value | Fungus.Variables.IntegerData | Minimum value for random range Max Value | Fungus.Variables.IntegerData | Maximum value for random range

 ## Read Text File
 Reads in a text file and stores the contents in a string variable